Native American Indian Arrowheads: The Ultimate Informational Guide

 American Indians were known for using the best material available for making tools like arrowheads and spear tips.
 At times, the best material they had available to make these tools were not only stones, but bone and antler as well.

-However, when we talk about arrowheads today, we generally only refer to those arrowheads that were made out of stone.
+However, when we talk about arrow heads today, we generally only refer to those arrowheads that were made out of stone.
 Stone lasts forever and does not decay like bone and antler.
-It’s these stone arrowheads and artifacts that have survived and we’re able to find hundreds and even thousands of years later.
+It’s these stone arrowheads and other old Indian rock tools and artifacts that have survived and which we’re able to find hundreds and even thousands of years later.

 On the East coast, it’s common to see arrowheads made out of felsite and rhyolite, because this type of stone is in abundance in that region of the country.

 In the Southwest and surrounding areas, materials like petrified wood and quartzite tend to be fairly common arrowhead material.

 As you can see, it really depends a lot on what part of the country the Native Indians lived in, or traded in, that determines what kind of stone the arrowheads were made out of.